Bookmark and Share

 Stay in contact with us!!
 Know the adoption process involves time and effort, but be patient - we want to ensure that we match you with the right dog.
 Because we are unpaid volunteers and also have busy lives with family, work and caring for these homeless dogs, please stay in close contact with us during this process via email and phone contact, or let us know you are no longer interested in adopting to save our valuable volunteer time.
 We want all our adopters excited about the prospect of adopting one of our dogs.

-Adoption fees are $500 for puppies 6 months and under, $400 for dogs 7 months to 2 years of age; $350 for dogs between the ages of 3 - 7 years old and $250 for dogs over the age of 7.
-Special needs dogs adoption fees may be determined on a case by case basis.
-We may at times adjust our adoption fee at our discretion .
+We may at times adjust our adoption fee at our discretion to be determined on a case by case basis.
 We are a charitable, non-profit, animal rescue and able to do what we do to help these dogs through monetary donations.
 Adopters who pay more then the adoption fee, will get a donation receipt for tax purposes.

 We do NOT have paid employees like many big rescues.
 (Please do your research as some rescues pay a large amount of donations does NOT go to help animals but pay the volunteers salaries!)
 All our donations and fees go directly to our homeless animals.